intjelic/python-sfml/doc/source/api/graphics.rst

        * Vertex shaders, that process vertices
        * Fragment (pixel) shaders, that process pixels

-   A :class:`sfml.graphics.Shader` can be composed of either a vertex shader alone, a fragment shader alone, or both combined (see the variants of the load functions).
+   A :class:`Shader` can be composed of either a vertex shader alone, a fragment shader alone, or both combined (see the variants of the load functions).